 John McEwan, JCM Project Management Ltd

-The following course fees also include cost of tuition and comprehensive course notes: £1800
+The following course fees also include cost of tuition and course materials: £1,900 VAT exempt

 For local delegates who do not require accommodation, please contact us for a non-residential rate.

 We can also book bed and breakfast accommodation for Monday evening for an additional charge of £101 if required.

 View our terms and conditions

 The course will take place at Weetwood Hall Estate, which is situated to the north of Leeds at the junction of the A660 Leeds - Skipton road and the A6120 Outer Ring Road.